-Calls to action (CTA): A CTA is any prompt on your website that instructs the user to take a specific action.
+A CTA is any prompt on your website that instructs the user to take a specific action.
 This could be a ‘sign up’ button or a hyperlink saying ‘read more’.
-CTA’s are a key website element.
-They need to be visually clear and strategically positioned to encourage users to convert.
+CTA’s need to be visually clear and strategically positioned to encourage users to convert.
 Create CTA’s that correspond with your brand identity.
-For example, use buttons instead of hyperlinks using your colours, fonts and shapes that resonate with your brand.
+For example, use buttons styled in your brand's colours, fonts and shapes.
 Incorporating the power of simplicity, the CTA on each page should be free from clutter and should draw users' eyes easily.

-Differentiation – Be unique: Get inspiration from a website outside your industry, searching for something completely random can spark ideas.
-Looking at competitors for help can lead to creating similar content evoking the same brand personality.
+Get inspiration from a website outside your industry, searching for something completely random can spark ideas.
+Looking at competitors for help can lead to creating similar content that evokes the same personality.
 Think outside the box, and input new ideas into your design.
-This will lead to better branding, and people will remember you better than competitors.
+This will lead to a stronger, more differentiated identity.

 Find out how we can help kickstart your project.